JonathanC13/python_ref/Structures/ok.md

       5. Proceed to the ISR; flush the instruction queue
     - The final statement of an interrupt service routine (ISR) is IRET – it pops IP, CS and Flags.

+  Applications:
+    - If a sensor read high, it just reset a counter

 end \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

 ###**By Reference and value**